fingerskier/xoly/README.md

 </loop>
 ```

 It is extensible via custom tags which can be written in _xoly_ or in _Javascript_.
-Integration with _Express_ and CGIish implementations is forthcoming.

 ###Why?